Robert-van-Engelen/Forth500/README.md

 I also wrote a new [Forth500 User Guide](manual.md) to introduce standard Forth and the Forth500 system.

+Forth500 is fast.
+The [n-queens benchmark](https://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/articles.cgi?read=700) is solved in 4.15 seconds, faster than the Sharp PC-G850VS C n-queens program.

 To use Forth500, first load the binary, then `CALL &B0000` (see [expanded E500](E500-expanded)) or `CALL &B9000` (see [unexpanded E500](E500-unexpanded)).
 Forth500 starts immediately and can be exited with `BYE`.
 Call again to continue using Forth500 where you left off.
 Forth500 resides in protected memory and does not interfere with BASIC.

 Forth500 is [standard Forth](https://forth-standard.org) compliant and implements Forth CORE, CORE-EXT and most of the optional word sets: